valdarlab/h2GxD-hsrats/README.md

 bash heritability_est.sh -m slurm
 ```

 The time limit for slurm jobs is specified at 3 days.
-The longest running phenotype on UNC's research computing cluster was 48 hours.
+The longest running phenotype on UNC's high-performance computing cluster was 48 hours.

 In either case, a `logs` directory will be created where stdout from each job will print to its own `.log` file.
 You can track the progress of the program for each phenotype here.